isomerpages/moe-nationaljc/_about/Heritage/54th College Day.md

 			<br>
 			<details>
 						<summary>Read Wai Heng's reflections</summary>
-<p>As a recipient of the Yeong Wai Cheong Economics award, I feel proud to have been recognised for my hard work and dedication towards the subject.
+<p>As a recipient of the Yeong Wai Cheong Economics Award, I feel proud to have been recognised for my hard work and dedication towards the subject.
 Economics has always been a subject close to my heart, and I have consistently put in effort to improve my understanding of it.

 I remembered failing my first Economics test as it was a very new subject and I was struggling to understand it.
 Of course, I felt disheartened and discouraged.
 But I am so grateful and appreciative to have my Economics teacher, Ms Foo, who was constantly there to give me her advice and encouragement and patiently clarified any doubts that I had.
 Eventually, I saw a huge improvement in my understanding of Economics.